czbiohub-sf/cerebra/README.md

 If working with cancer variants, the user has the option of limiting the search space to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.

 ### `find-peptide-variants`
-The `find-peptide-variants` module reports the peptide-level consequence of genomic variants.
+This module reports the peptide-level consequence of genomic variants.
 VCF records are converted to peptide-level variants, and then [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.